Vidhu Vinod Chopra

-Vidhu Vinod Chopra (born 5 September 1952) is an Indian film director, producer, editor, screenwriter, lyricist and actor.
-His well-known films as director are Parinda (1988), 1942: A Love Story (1994).
-He is also known for producing Munna Bhai film series, 3 Idiots (2009), PK (2014), Sanju (2018) under his banner Vinod Chopra Films.
+Vidhu Vinod Chopra (born 5 September 1952) is an Indian film director, producer, screenwriter and editor.
+He is the recipient of several accolades, including five National Film Awards and ten Filmfare Awards.
+He is known for directing films such as the crime drama Parinda (1989), the patriotic romantic drama 1942: A Love Story (1994), the action drama Mission Kashmir (2000) and the biographical drama 12th Fail (2023).
+He is also known for producing the Munna Bhai film series, 3 Idiots (2009), PK (2014), and Sanju (2018) under his banner Vinod Chopra Films.

 Early life

-Chopra was born and grew up in Srinagar, Jammu and Kashmir, India.
+Chopra was born and grew up in Srinagar, Jammu and Kashmir, India to a Punjabi Hindu family.
 His father was D. N. Chopra and veteran filmmaker Ramanand Sagar was his half-brother.
-His father's family originally came from Peshawar, British India.
-His paternal uncles were filmmakers Yash Chopra and B. R. Chopra.
-His paternal first cousins are Aditya Chopra, Karan Johar, and Uday Chopra.
-His mother was Shanti Devi Mahalakshmi, who left Kashmir with him and her family after the exodus and mass killings of Kashmiri Pandits, due to the Kashmir conflict in 1990.
-He dedicated his Shikara to his mother, which was based on the same.
-He has Punjabi Hindu ancestry from his father's side, and Kashmiri Hindu ancestry from his mother's side.
+His brother, Vir K. Chopra, was a scholar of Indian politics and worked as a producer.
+His parents were originally from Peshawar, British India.
+His mother was Shanti Devi Mahalakshmi, who left Kashmir, due to the Kashmir conflict in 1990.
+He dedicated his film Shikara to his mother, which was based on the same.
 He studied film direction at the Film and Television Institute of India in Pune.

 Career

-Chopra's first student short film, Murder at Monkey Hill, won the National Film Award for Best Short Experimental Film and the Guru Dutt Memorial Award for Best Student Film.
+Chopra's first student short film, Murder at Monkey Hill (1976), won the National Film Award for Best Short Experimental Film and the Guru Dutt Memorial Award for Best Student Film.

-This was followed by a short documentary highlighting the plight of India's destitute children, called An Encounter with Faces, which was nominated for an Academy Award in the Documentary Short Subject category in 1979.
+This was followed by a short documentary highlighting the plight of India's destitute children, called An Encounter with Faces (1976), which was nominated for the Academy Award for Best Documentary Short Film in 1979.
 It also won the Grand Prix at the Tampere Film Festival in 1980.

+Sazaye Maut, his first full-length feature film, was an adaptation of his previous short, Murder at Monkey Hill.
+It starred Naseeruddin Shah, Radha Saluja and Dilip Dhawan.
+Vanraj Bhatia composed the music for the film.

+He founded his own production company, Vinod Chopra Films, in 1985.
+Since then, the company has gone on to produce major Bollywood films, and is currently one of the biggest and most successful film production houses in India.